Our Team

 In addition, Sims was chairman of the Washington DC-based trade association, the National Council of Farmer Cooperatives, and a frequent participant in global trade meetings.
 He was also a member of the Finance Governors of the World Economic Forum, Geneva, Switzerland and the Dean’s Advisory Committee to the Kennedy School at Harvard University.

-A 1968 graduate of the University of Illinois, Sims holds a bachelor’s degree in agricultural economics.
+A 1968 graduate of the University of Illinois, Sims held a bachelor’s degree in agricultural economics.
 In 1992, he completed Harvard’s Advanced Management Program.
-Sims lives in Keystone, Colorado, with his wife, Nancy.
-They have two children, a son living in Toronto, Canada and a daughter living in Hoboken, NJ.
+Sims lived in Keystone, Colorado, with his wife, Nancy.
+They had two children, a son living in Toronto, Canada and a daughter living in Hoboken, NJ.